Even though he says he doesn’t want a relationship, why does he keep coming back?

 Otherwise, let him go because you don’t know how long you’ll have to wait for him to finally stay with you and not be a ghost of his past.

 Related Article: Emotionally Unavailable Man Keeps Coming Back

 7. He’s Not Infatuated With You

-If you can make a man feel strong emotions and bond to you, it’s only a matter of time before he will treat you as you deserve, and give his full commitment to you.
+If you can make a man feel strong emotions and bond with you, it’s only a matter of time before he will treat you as you deserve and give his full commitment to you.